Ouham River

 The Ouham River is a river in Central Africa, and one of the main headwaters of the Chari River.
-The Ouham originates in the Central African Republic between the prefecture Nana-Mambéré and the prefecture Ouham-Pendé, crossing into Chad where it joins the Chari about 25 km north Sarh.
-Tributaries are Baba, Fafa, Nana Bakassa, Nana Barya.
+The Ouham originates in the Central African Republic between the Nana-Mambéré and Ouham-Pendé prefectures, crossing into Chad where it joins the Chari about 25 km north of Sarh.
+Tributaries are the Baba, Fafa, Nana Bakassa, and the Nana Barya.

 Hydrometry

-The flow of the river observed over 33 years (1951–84) in Moïssala a town in Chad about 150 km above the mouth of the Chari.
-The at Moïssala observed average annual flow during this period was 480 m³ / s fed by an area of about 67,600 km ^{2} approximately 95% of the total catchment area of the River.
+The flow of the river has been observed over 33 years (1951–84) in Moïssala a town in Chad about 150 km above the mouth of the Chari.
+At Moïssala, the observed average annual flow during this period was 480 m³ / s fed by an area of about 67,600 km ^{2} approximately 95% of the total catchment area of the River.